 The municipality or the employment authorities must inform the customer at the time of making an appointment that failure to attend or cancel the appointment without an acceptable reason may result in a fee and give instructions on how to cancel the appointment in advance.
 It is important to make sure that the immigrant has understood the possibility of being charged a fee.

 The municipality will receive information from Kela’s benefit information system Kelmu on persons receiving social assistance so that immigrants outside the workforce can be reached for an assessment of service needs related to integration and skills.
-The municipality also has the right to obtain information from Kela’s benefit information system Kelmu on persons receiving child home care allowance to facilitate their access to services.
+The municipality also obtains information from Kela’s benefit information system Kelmu on persons receiving child home care allowance to facilitate their access to services.

 Municipalities and wellbeing services counties that have the right to access the LAKO-AUTO functionality in the UMA system will be able to view information on persons residing in the municipality or region who are within the scope of the compensation.
 The data can be used to check the automated payments of the imputed reimbursements.
 Automatic payments do not cover victims of human trafficking or persons whose personal identity code or municipality of residence are not included in the UMA case management system or the Population Information System at the time of the establishment of the listing of the person or for whom a disclosure prohibition or a non-disclosure for personal safety reasons has been applied.